maxchirkov/html-mode-locker/readme.txt

 2. HTML Mode Locker meta box in the post editor.

 == Changelog ==

+= 0.3 =
+* Added a "Plugin Tour" with new pointers feature.

 = 0.2 =
 * Minor cleanup of PHP warnings and notices.